bddimitrov/laravel-todo-app/README.md

 * npm run install
 * npm run dev

-After that you can update the .env file with right data for host, db credential etc.
+After that you can update the .env file with right data for host, db credentials etc.

+Default credentials:

+test@test.com
+password